GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/docs/PRODUCTION.md

 To compile and publish your ML pipelines into your test and prod environments, you will need to [create a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release).

 When the new tag is created, the `release.yaml` pipeline should be triggered.
-It will build and push the training and serving container images, compile the training and prediction pipelines, then upload the compiled ML pipelines to Artifact Registry in each environment (dev/test/prod).
+It will build and push the training and prediction container images, compile the training and prediction pipelines, then upload the compiled ML pipelines to Artifact Registry in each environment (dev/test/prod).

 #### Example